-Front panel pockets comfortably fit food and cooking gear (or rain gear).
+Front panel exterior pockets comfortably fit food and cooking gear (or rain gear).

-One big-ass main compartment to fit anything (and everything) else.
+One big-ass main compartment fits anything (and everything) else.

 And more exterior straps than you can shake a stick at - just in case you needed an excuse to buy extra gear.